Dashcon2Romania/dashcon2romania.github.io/rules/dragshowrules.md

 - You must own a DashCon 2: Romania ticket.

+- Your look has to respect the theme of the convention: clowns, fandom, Tumblr, fictional characters, 2010s internet.

-- Applicants will need to submit a shareable link through which we can watch the video.
+- You will be required to submit a draft script/outline of the performance that is planned.
-  - For example, videos may be sent through Dropbox, OneDrive, or YouTube links, either public or unlisted.

-- It is the applicant’s responsibility to ensure that the link is accessible without our team needing to manually request access.

-- Your submission must be the final version of the video.

-- AI-generated content, in any shape or form, is _**strictly prohibited**_.
+- Contestants must submit an image + audio or a video that will accompany the performance.
+The video and the image that will be shown on the screen behind them during their performance.
+If you send the link to a video that extends the performance time, the staff won’t be in charge of editing it.

 ---
 <div id="rules">
-<h3>AMV Showcase Rules</h3>
+<h3>Drag Show Rules</h3>
 </div>

-- In case of technical issues with your files, you will be contacted by email in order to resolve the issue.
-If you do not respond by the date specified in the email, we won’t be able to play your video.
+- In case of technical issues with your video/audio files, you will be contacted by email in order to resolve the issue.
+If you do not respond by the date specified in the email, we won’t be able to play your video/audio.

+- Participants must arrive at least 30 minutes before the show.

+- Setup time for props: max.
+30 seconds.

+- MC introductions will not count towards the performance or setup time.

+- Each applicant may only appear on stage once and submit one (1) entry.
+Stage ninjas may support multiple entries.

+- No use of footage of real people not playing a character ( actors in their day-to-day life, YouTubers, influencers, musicians not performing etc. ) If you are not sure if what you want to do qualifies, feel free to ask.

-- The use of generative AI is _**strictly prohibited**_.
+- The use of generative AI is strictly prohibited.
 Entries discovered to have used generative AI in any of their assets (music, voice, text, image, video, etc.) will be disqualified.

-- Avoid using flashing lights or images for the safety of the viewers.

-- Videos cannot be obscene, offensive, nor endorse any form of hate or hate group.
+- Costumes cannot be obscene, offensive, nor endorse any form of hate or hate group.
 Nudity is not allowed.

+- The performance cannot contain obscene, offensive, racist, or sexual gestures and actions.

-- No excessive profanity allowed.
+- No excessive profanity allowed on stage.
 This is an all-ages event.

-- No use of footage of real people not playing a character ( actors in their day-to-day life, youtubers, influencers, musicians not performing etc. ) If you are not sure if what you want to do qualifies, feel free to ask.

-- Videos must have some minimal editing at least to qualify.

-- Please mind your video’s volume levels.
-If using multiple audios, make sure to equalize the volume.

-- No brand advertising in the video.
+- Props must be made out of safe, light materials such as foam, cardboard, plastic, etc.

+- Costumes must fit through a standard doorway and cannot impede traffic or block walkways.
+If your costume is bulky, obscures your vision, or has big extensions (e.g. tails or wings), you should have a designated “handler” to help you navigate the event.

+- Everything brought onto the stage during a walk-on must be removed at the end of the time limit.

+- Messy or dangerous props including confetti, glitter, flower petals, flashing lights, fire, smoke, and liquids are not allowed.

+- Performers may not throw anything off the stage or into the crowd.

+- Performers must remain on stage during the whole performance and cannot do stunts such as jumping off the stage, jumping into the crowd or climbing on nearby equipment.

+- Stunts such as flips, cartwheels, splits etc. may only be performed within the stage area, and the performer is responsible for any injuries resulting from their stunts.

 - Anyone who violates these rules will be disqualified.

+---
+Limitations of Liability: DashCon 2: Romania is not responsible for any injury or damage to persons or property which may be caused, directly or indirectly, in whole or in part, from entrant’s participation in the contest.

 ---